Cat lovers who are not actively involved in the cat fancy often are confused about identifying terms of cats, such as purebred, DSH, and tabby.

 - Points or Pointed Markings: "Points," or darker shades of the body color, generally include the ears, muzzle, tail, and feet of the cat.
 The original pointed cat was the Siamese, and many years later, the Himalayan was developed by crossing Siamese with Persian cats.
 Many other breeds of pointed cats are now accepted by cat registries, including Ragdoll, Ragamuffin, Birman, Exotic, Balinese, and Javanese.
 Breed registries disallow pointed patterns in most other breeds.
 Many mixed breed cats display these distinctive points, which may be found in various colors.

 Hopefully, this information has been helpful in identifying your own cat's color pattern and background.
-It has been my experience that our "moggies" are no less loved or cared for than the most expensive and exotic of the pedigreed cats.
+"Moggies" are no less loved or cared for than the most expensive and exotic of the pedigreed cats.